Mythia, Land of Destiny

 Harper has been a champion since he was 17 years old, he is now 55 and still a true warrior.
-Though partially retired he can still be called upon in times of dire need and can be seen frequenting the many tournaments in his home city of Praag.
-Harper was once the chosen champion of Praag before choosing to step down and make way for the far younger and equally potent Aries.
+Though partially retired he can still be called upon in times of dire need and can be seen frequenting the many tournaments in his home city of Garen.
+Harper was once the chosen champion of Garen before choosing to step down and make way for the far younger and equally potent Aries.
 He is asked opinions on military tactics, city planning, political seats and trade by more then a few of the most powerful rulers in the world and on the rare occasion that he speaks, people tend to listen.

 As a babe it was not always known that Harper would be a hero.
 In-fact people thought that he would become a great villain due to the wording of his fate.

 “Your sword will cut through anything.
 Your blade will strip the flesh from the one who harms you; bring him vengeance swift and unending.
 Ten fold tidings to the enemy.
 Your edge will find them no matter the distance.”

 It turned out that Harper’s fate was incredibly potent.
 When wielding a sword Harper could literally cut through any object, and more impressive, he could cut through immaterial things, such as relationships, hate, love, loyalty, resolve and even (for a moment) fate itself.
 The last line of his fate also gave the ability to thrust or slash his sword into any object and instead of cutting that object, the part of his blade passing through the object would be teleported wherever he wanted it within roughly 25 feet of himself, allowing him to fight and kill his foes from quite far, and with the ease of his foes not being able to determine where his blade would emerge around them.
 He could even stab or slash himself and have his blade teleport in this way.